Device-independent randomness expansion against quantum side information

-According to quantum theory, measurement outcomes are in general unpredictable, even to observers possessing quantum devices.
-Quantum processes have hence been extensively studied as a source of randomness\cite{acin2016certified,herrero2017quantum}.
-In a typical quantum random number generator, the user relies on the device working in a particular way, for instance, by having single photons pass through a 50:50 beam splitter and being detected.
-Deviations in the device-behaviour affect the randomness of the outputs, while being difficult to detect.
-Furthermore, any real device will be too complicated to model in its entirety, leaving open the possibility that an adversary can exploit a feature of the device outside the model, as has been seen in QKD\cite{GLLSKM}.
-To circumvent this, device independent protocols were introduced, which are proven secure without any assumptions about the devices used.
-This leads to a significantly higher level of security by removing any problems caused by unmodelled features.
+According to quantum theory, measurement outcomes are in general unpredictable, even to observers who possess quantum devices.
+Quantum processes have therefore been studied extensively as a source of randomness~\cite{acin2016certified,herrero2017quantum}.
+In a typical quantum random number generator, the user relies on the device working in a particular way, for instance, by detecting single photons after they pass through a 50:50 beam splitter.
+Deviations in the device behaviour affect the randomness of the outputs and are difficult to detect.
+Furthermore, any real device will be too complicated to model in its entirety, which leaves open the possibility that an adversary can exploit a feature of the device outside the model, as has been seen in quantum key distribution~\cite{GLLSKM}.
+To circumvent this, device-independent protocols have been introduced, which are proven to be secure without any assumptions about the devices used.
+This leads to a substantially higher level of security because any problems caused by unmodelled features are removed.

-Recently we have witnessed significant advances in experimental device-independent randomness generation.
-Some previous protocols require additional assumptions\cite{PAMBMMOHLMM,Liu1,Shen,QRNG1}, and even the most advanced to date\cite{QRNG2,Liu2} consumed more randomness than they generated.
-Hence, randomness expansion, which is a quantum feature without classical counterpart, remained elusive and technically challenging.
-For example, with our previous experimental setup\cite{Liu2}, almost 110,000 experimental hours would be required to achieve randomness expansion with the protocol presented below, putting it out of reach in practice.
+Experimental device-independent randomness generation (\DIRNG) has been improving at a rapid pace.
+Some previous studies required additional assumptions~\cite{PAMBMMOHLMM,Liu1,Shen,QRNG1}, and even the most advanced to date~\cite{QRNG2,Liu2} consumed more randomness than they generated.
+Therefore, randomness expansion, which is a quantum feature without classical counterpart, remained elusive and technically challenging.
+For example, with our previous experimental setup~\cite{Liu2}, almost $118,000$ experimental hours (at a repetition rate of $200$~kHz) would be required to achieve randomness expansion with the protocol presented below, putting it out of reach in practice.